thomasballinger/dalsegno/readme.md

 # Development

-To run the code locally you'll need webpack.
+To run the code locally you'll need webpack and some loaders.

+    npm install
+    npm install -g webpack

+Once those are installed, run the following:

     make
     python3 -m http.server 8000  # or any other static file server

-then open localhost:8000 in a webbrowser.
+and open localhost:8000 in a webbrowser.

 To run the tests, install mocha and chai and run mocha on the tests: